-Wildcards No wildcards Auto wildcards Always wildcards Prefix Substring Suffix Minimal number of characters Wildcard quality factor 3 1.0
+Wildcards O No wildcards O Prefix Minimal number of characters 3 Auto wildcards Always wildcards SubstringSuffix Wildcard quality factor 1.0

-- Placeholder behind (prefix) finds the [White Lies] for the entry "white" - Placeholder in front (suffix) finds [Jack White] - Placeholder behind and in front (substring) finds [The White Stripes] - Caution!
-Placeholder in front is slow.
+- Prefix (trailing placeholder) finds the [White Lies] for the entry "white" - Substring (leading and trailing placeholder) finds [The White Stripes] - Suffix (leading placeholder) finds [Jack White]

+WARNING Leading placeholder is slow.

-The option "Always wildcards" works as if we had actually attached an asterisk in front and/or behind.
-Behind automatic wildcards there is an escalation strategy: in the case of automatic placeholders, a search is made first with the exact user entry.
+The option Always wildcards works as if we had actually attached an asterisk in front and/or behind.
+Behind Auto wildcards there is an escalation strategy: in the case of automatic placeholders, a search is made first with the exact user entry.
 If this does not deliver any results a search will be made with a placeholders, depending on which placeholders have been set.
 With the option prefix or substring there is once again a chronological order: in this case you look for the prefix first (by attaching a wildcard) and, if you still can't find anything, you make a search for a substring (by means of a prefix and attaching a wildcard).

-If you are allowed to attach placeholders in your search you can state in the box minimal number of characters how many characters the search entry must show to actually add the placeholders.
+If you are allowed to attach placeholders in your search you can state in the box Minimal number of characters how many characters the search entry must show to actually add the placeholders.
 By entering 0 this condition is deactivated.
 This is particularly important if we set up a type ahead search.

-With the weighting factor for wildcards you can adapt the hit quality to the extent that the use of placeholders will result in a lower quality.
+With the Wildcard quality factor you can adapt the hit quality to the extent that the use of placeholders will result in a lower quality.
 In this manner we can, if we want to give the hits a ranking, express the uncertainty contained in the placeholders with a lower ranking.

-If the option "No wildcards" is selected the search entry will not be changed.
+If the option No wildcards is selected the search entry will not be changed.
 The individual placeholder settings will then not be available.

-The user can, of course, him/herself use placeholders in the search entry and these can be included in the search.
+The user can, of course, use placeholders themselves when entering the search string, which will then be obeyed.